dimxy/pycc/cryptoconditions/README.md

+#Notes on 'cryptoconditions' library

-This is the 'cryptoconditions' library for Komodo cc modules development Dev language: rust
+This is the 'cryptoconditions' library for Komodo cc modules development.

+Dev language: rust

-It also could be compiled as a wasm with wasm pack, use this cmd:
+It also could be compiled as a wasm with wasm-pack, use this cmd to build wasm:

 `wasm-pack build --target nodejs`

-See cryptoconditions_bs.js for supported js api
+See cryptoconditions_bs.js for supported javascript cryptoconditions api